jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 winner = "Usain Bolt"
 ```

-In this way, we can ensure that all variables of that type have certain base attributes, but can have additional attributes as needed and enabling polymorphic operations.

 ### Types and Functions

 In addition to defining types and interfaces for variables, TypeScript enables (and encourages) defining types for functions in terms of both parameters and return values.